ivan-hc/AM/README.md

  SYNOPSIS:

  `-u`

+ `-u apps`

  `-u {PROGRAM}`

- DESCRIPTION: Update all the apps or just one.
+ DESCRIPTION: Update all the apps (and "am" itself) or just one.
+If you add the "`--apps`" suboption you only update apps.
  ___________________________________________________________________________

  `-v`, `version`